 But the opener would eventually arrive after 23 minutes.
 Ozil fed Reus, who took his time to manufacture space for himself at the top of the box, before belting an effort neatly into the bottom corner.

 Gotze would double Germany’s advantage with a tap-in four minutes later, but his goal owed much to the work of Philipp Lahm, whose barnstorming run down the right put the opportunity right on a silver platter.

-Kazakhstan barely had time to dust itself off before Germany hit it again.
+Kazakhstan barely had time to dust themselves off before Germany hit them again.
 Ozil was the provider once more, pivoting on the right to deliver towards Gundogan inside the area, who did just enough to force the ball over the line ahead of his marker.